nil-two/monico/README.md

 Execute COMMAND for changes to current directory.

 ```
-$ monico make
+# execute make for changes to ./
-(execute make for changes to current directory)
+monico make
 ```

 Requirement